A Self-Guided Walk on Dangar Island

-It’s only a short walk from Hawkesbury River station to the Brooklyn Wharf and the Dangar Island Ferry.
+It’s only a short walk from Hawkesbury River Station to the Brooklyn Wharf and the Dangar Island Ferry.
 I live on Dangar Island and it is high time to “discover” this unusual suburb through a visitor’s eyes.
 With a local’s insight you’ll find there’s plenty to do on Dangar Island.

 “The Sun”, a little white wooden ferry has a long history of working the Hawkesbury River.
 Beautifully restored, it has been transporting passengers between Brooklyn, Dangar Island and Wobby for around 40 years.
 The ferry ride is relaxing, with great views of the river, the Hawkesbury River Bridge and the boatsheds and cottages lining the shore.
-All too soon, the ride is over and we pull up at the Dangar Island Wharf.
+All too soon, the ride is over and we pull up at the Dangar Island Ferry Wharf.

 Walking through the Ferry Shed it is already obvious that there’s a strong community on Dangar Island.
 Notices adorning the walls inform locals and visitors about boats and other goods for sale, about the community buggy and upcoming events.
 There’s a shelf laden with books and unwanted goods and clothing and a row of bicycles line one wall.

 Upside down wheelbarrows wait silently for their owners to load them with shopping for the last leg of the homeward journey.
 People walk freely on the roads as apart from the Fire Truck, First Responders Ambulance, Community Buggy, a ute and the odd service truck there are no vehicles on Dangar Island.

 Mail arrives on Dangar Island via The Riverboat Postman and is sorted into numbered letterboxes which line the wall of Dangar Depot, the local café and general store, and one of the last glass enclosed telephone booths in the Sydney metropolitan area serves as a notice board with hand written notes and carefully designed posters looking for or selling anything and everything.